Pyrrha-Foundation/pyrrha-coin/contrib/init/README.md

 ### Full node

- * edit nexa.service and change User= and Group= to your username (current the user/group "nexa" is chosen)
+ * edit pyrrha.service and change User= and Group= to your username (current the user/group "nexa" is chosen)
  * change every instance of /home/nexa to /home/<your username>

- * copy this file to /etc/systemd/system/nexa.service on the target machine
+ * copy this file to /etc/systemd/system/pyrrha.service on the target machine

 ### Miner